Alexandre Soul: Biography

 In the year 2000, Alexandre Soul chose to pursue a solo musical career and to dedicate himself to his studies, when he joined FASCS (São Caetano do Sul Arts Foundation) where he began to study composition and conducting.

 Since 2001 he became a volunteer of the New Generation Association that takes care of drug addicts.

 Due to the taste for the style "soul music" Alexander adopted the artistic surname "Soul", becoming known and called by Alexandre Soul.

 In 2005 released the first solo album of his career, the CD "Cantando, Dançando e Louvando!", a work with influences of soul music and also of MPB.

 This first CD, produced musically by Alexandre Soul himself, was nominated for 2005 Latin Grammy Award in the category of "Best Christian Music Album in Portuguese".

-Making an increasingly mature and refined sound, in a well-elaborated mix of MPB with Soul Music, Alexandre Soul produced and released in 2011 his second album, the CD "Joelhos no Chão".
+Alexandre Soul produced and released in 2011 his second album, the CD "Joelhos no Chão".
 In this album, Alexandre continued the work of drug and alcohol prevention talking about everyday life, addressing themes related to family, relationships, work and so on.
 It is also worth mentioning that the CD "Joelhos no Chão" was awarded in 2011 for the Louvemos ao Senhor Trophy of TV Século XXI in the category of best independent album.

-Alexandre Soul is also a graduate of the Célia Helena Theater School.
-Where he participated in several plays presented in the school's own theater, open to the public.
+Alexandre Soul is also a graduate of the Célia Helena Theater School, where he participated in several plays presented in the school's own theater, open to the public.